The Dangers of Enneagram Practice: An Audio Essay

 Enneagram Games and Memes: A Cost/Benefit Analysis

 Originally, this video went out to my email list, but the more questions I get about how to use the Enneagram, the more this video seems helpful.
-I think you can apply the logic this video lays out to work on accepting and appreciating the way people engage with the Enneagram, as well as appreciating the kinds of environments such engagements enable and allow (as well as the invitational scope of those environments).
+I think you can apply the logic that this video lays out to work on accepting and appreciating the way people engage with the Enneagram, as well as appreciating the kinds of environments such engagements enable and allow (as well as the invitational scope of those environments).
 I hope it is generous.
 But I also hope it makes clear what games and memes cannot do.
 We might have that general sense, but then we are left with the question: What do we do with the Enneagram?

 Ask Science Mike: Is the Enneagram Bullshit?